Skip to content

 Continually meet with patients throughout construction

 Dentists sometimes put off improvements to their building space due to the anticipated disruption of their business.
 Determining how to remodel their office or relocate to a new space when a practice can’t survive without an active patient load can feel like a big risk.
-However, I’m here to tell you that it's possible to remodel, renovate or relocate with minimal impact to your practice when you use a professional contractor.
+However, I’m here to tell you that it's possible to remodel, renovate or relocate a dental office with minimal impact to your practice when you use a professional contractor.

 Investigating Ancillary Services for Your Practice (a White Paper)